Brian Kelleher

-Brian Kelleher (born August 19, 1986) is an American professional mixed martial artist.
-Kelleher currently competes in the Bantamweight division for the Ultimate Fighting Championship (UFC).
-A professional competitor since 2011, Kelleher has also competed for Bellator and CES MMA.
+Brian Matthew Kelleher (born August 19, 1986) is an American former professional mixed martial artist.
+Kelleher competed in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+A professional competitor from 2011 to 2025, Kelleher has also competed for Bellator and CES MMA.

 Background

 Kelleher was born on August 19, 1986, in Selden, New York, the son of Matt and Jen Kelleher.
 Kelleher has an older brother Keith and a younger brother Mak who is also a professional mixed martial artist.
 Kelleher competed in a variety of sports from a young age including ice hockey, soccer and bowling.
 He later began combat sport training in 2007.